rOpenSpain/spanishoddata/README.md

 <!-- badges: end -->

-**spanishoddata** is an R package that provides functions for downloading and formatting Spanish origin-destination (OD) data from the Ministry of Transport and Sustainable Mobility of Spain.
+**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable Mobility of Spain (Secretary of State for Transport, Mobility and Urban Agenda (Secretaría de Estado de Transportes, Movilidad y Agenda Urbana) 2024).

-It supports the two versions of the Spanish OD data.
+It supports the two versions of the Spanish mobility data that consists of origin-destination matrices and some additional data sets.
 [The first version](https://www.transportes.gob.es/ministerio/proyectos-singulares/estudios-de-movilidad-con-big-data/estudios-de-movilidad-anteriores/covid-19/opendata-movilidad) covers data from 2020 and 2021, including the period of the COVID-19 pandemic.
 [The second